 - Mythology Gag: Her entire death is a reference to Norman's obsession with Marion Crane from the original film.
 Her body is disposed of in a lake just like Marion's.

 - Nice Girl: Despite what Norma might say.
 Even Emma, who hates her because Norman is in love with her, is forced to admit it.

 - No Good Deed Goes Unpunished: After returning to town to rekindle her romance with Norman and help him get away from his mother, she ends up horrifically murdered by him while he's under his Split Personality.
 Her body is later disposed of in a lake, making sure nobody is aware of her true death.

-- Put on a Bus: Bradley gets on a literal bus out of town, faking her death before she does so.
+- Put on a Bus: Bradley gets on a literal bus out of town at the second episode of Season 2, faking her death before she does so.

 - Roaring Rampage of Revenge: Against her father's killer.

 - Sanity Slippage: Never becomes completely insane, but gets more and more unstable as the series progresses.

 - Ship Tease: With Norman.
 Too bad he kills her.